-- 1. Log on to the boot node as root. - a.
-Execute the xtprocadmin -n nid[,nid...]-k s admindown command to mark the nodes on the compute blade as admindown.
+- 1. Log on to the login node as root. - 2.
+Execute the following command to mark the nodes on the compute blade as admindown.
 This tells ALPS not to launch new applications onto them.
-The arguments to the -n option should be the NID values for the nodes on the blade being removed, as shown by executing xtprocadmin | grep bladename. - b.
-Find the NID values for the nodes on the blade being removed.
+(This command may also be executed from the boot node as user root.)